 PG: You have been working with these matrices and cosmograms for a long time.
 How did you start putting them together?

 AR: I guess it’s like everything that I’ve done.
-I wouldn’t describe myself as primarily an autodidact; as someone self-taught.
+I would describe myself as primarily an autodidact; as someone self-taught.
 I learned things in school and from many great teachers.
 But in terms of how I weave those things together- for example, how I play hand drums and compose- I figured things out by myself.
 I started working on the matrices when I started the Go: Organic Orchestra back in the late 90s.
 The matrices were a somewhat intuitive inspiration.
 I somehow knew they would work very well in an improvisational setting.

 The matrices aren’t completely devoid of precedent.
 I think the first person to use 12-tone matrices was Arnold Schoenberg with what he called “the magic square.”
 But the matrices are done in a way that, stylistically, is a little more fanciful than Schoenberg’s work.
 I created them primarily through trial and error.
 I don’t recall a specific moment of inspiration.